isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-brown-recluse-spiders/index.md

 layout: post
 ---

-In brief on how to [get [rid](https://pestpolicy.com/how-to-get-rid-of-cockroaches-in-apartments/) of [brown](https://pestpolicy.com/how-to-identify-the-cause-of-brown-spots-in-your-lawn/) recluse spiders](https://pestpolicy.com/how-to-get-rid-of-spiders/); start with a vacuum for removing webs, get some sticky traps, and spider repellent on hiding places such as garages, attics, and basements.
+In brief on how to [get [rid](https://pestpolicy.com/how-to-get-rid-of-cockroaches-in-apartments/)of [brown](https://pestpolicy.com/how-to-identify-the-cause-of-brown-spots-in-your-lawn/)recluse spiders](https://pestpolicy.com/how-to-get-rid-of-spiders/);start with a vacuum for removing webs, get some sticky traps, and spider repellent on hiding places such as garages, attics, and basements.

 Brown recluse is venomous and you'll mainly find them hiding in dark places on the yard and home.